kyma-project/nats-manager/docs/contributor/installation.md

 There are several ways to install the NATS Manager.
 For development, you must run some make targets beforehand.
-For information about the prerequisites, refer to [Development](./development.md) and for a detailed guide to the development flow, visit [Governance](./governance.md). visit [Governance](./governance.md) for a detailed guide to the development flow.
+For information about the prerequisites, refer to [Development](./development.md) and for a detailed guide to the development flow, visit [Governance](./governance.md).

 ## Run the manager on a (k3d) cluster using a Docker image